Kiyk0/First-Project/README.md

 ## Key Features

 - **String Processing:**
-  The program parses the user input string to extract connection types and resistance values using functions like `strtok()`.
+  The program parses the user input string to extract connection types and resistance values.

 - **Modular Design:**
   Separate functions are implemented for calculating resistance in series and parallel configurations.